stealth-net/server/README.md

 - [user-api](https://github.com/stealth-net/server/tree/main/user-api): Contains the routes and logic for user-related operations such as authentication, friend management, and messaging.
 - [utils](https://github.com/stealth-net/server/tree/main/utils): Contains utility functions for user and message management, analytics, and logging.
 - [public](https://github.com/stealth-net/server/tree/main/public): Contains the frontend code for the application, including HTML, CSS, and JavaScript files.
-- components: Contains the User and Message classes.
+- [components](https://github.com/stealth-net/server/tree/main/components): Contains essential classes that play a crucial role in the functionality of StealthNet.
+These classes are responsible for managing and organizing core elements of the application.

 ## Getting Started
 To run StealthNet locally, you need to have Node.js installed.
 Then, follow these steps:

 1. Clone the repository.